bellisor/DS051120-Mod1-Project-Brad-Kenny/README.md

-## 2. Movie Revenue v Budget by Years
+## 2. Movie Revenue is trending upwards*
+We found that movie revenue over the last two decades has steadily increased.
+Recent Covid-19 pandemic has likely hurt box office sales.

 ![Fig4](/IMAGES/3-5_ MovieRevenuevBudgetbyYears.png)

-## Genre
+## 3. Action, Adventure, and Animation films tend to do well.
 We wanted to find out what the popular genres in the movie industry are today.
-By comparing the descriptive statistics of each of the genres, plotted over Average Gross Revenue, we were able to see that the three franchises with the highest gross were Action, Adventure, and Animation.
+By comparing the descriptive statistics of each of the genres, plotted over Average Gross Revenue, we were able to see that the three genres with the highest gross were Action, Adventure, and Animation.

 ![Fig6](/IMAGES/5_GenreAnalysis.png)

 ![Fig7](/IMAGES/6_Genrelast10.png)